UNDP shares public service expertise at UN Public Service Forum 2014

 Ministers, public officials and over 1,800 delegates from 126 countries met at the 2014 UN Public Service Forum in Goyang, Korea on 23-26 June to share new and creative models of public service and to acknowledge international achievements in the field.

 Under the theme of “Innovating Governance for Sustainable Development and Well-being of the People”, the four-day ‘UN Public Service Forum’ was hosted by Korea’s Ministry of Security and Public Administration and the United Nations Department of Economic and Social Affairs (UNDESA).
-The forum included roundtable discussions and workshops to discuss the role of governance, communication technology, enhancing gender equality and improving transparency, accountability in public service delivery.
+The forum included roundtable discussions and workshops to discuss the role of governance, communication technology, enhancing gender equality and improving transparency and accountability in public service delivery.

 UNDP shared its knowledge and experiences from its expertise work in public service delivery.
 Two of UNDP’s global policy centres-UNDP Global Centre for Public Service Excellence (GCPSE) in Singapore and the UNDP Seoul Policy Centre for Global Development Partnerships- contributed to the Forum along with anti-corruption and local governance experts from UNDP New York and Bangkok.

 At the roundtable discussion on excellence in public service delivery for sustainable development and people’s well-being, Max Everest-Phillips, the Director of the UNDP Singapore Centre gave an overview of the Centre’s role and work in achieving development goals through public service delivery including its collaboration with UNDESA to publish the book Governance for Development towards Excellence in Global Public Service.
-The book covers the issues of national public service reform, transparency, accountability and inclusive growth and e-government.
+The book covers the issues of national public service reform, transparency, accountability and inclusive growth, and e-government.

 UNDP Seoul Policy Centre Director, Anne Marie Sloth Carlsen moderated a special session on effective governance systems for sustainable development in the Post-2015 era.
 The focus was on the cases and implementation of community participatory development, including Korea’s Saemaul Undong Movement experiences.
-Panelists shared their visions and knowledge on efforts to promote citizens’ participation in the country’s governance system.
-At the session, the Minister of State Administration from Timor Leste presented the country’s efforts for development and how Timor Leste implemented their National village Development Program (Programa Nasional Dezenvolvimentu Suku) as a model of Community Driven Development.
+Panelists shared their visions and knowledge rregarding efforts to promote citizens’ participation in the country’s governance system.
+At the session, the Minister of State Administration from Timor Leste presented the country’s efforts for development and how Timor Leste implemented their National Village Development Program (Programa Nasional Dezenvolvimentu Suku) as a model of Community Driven Development.